Guide

 Flexible working is just as valuable for staff approaching the end of their careers, and for retired staff who are returning to the NHS, as it is for those joining the NHS for the first time or returning from parental leave.

-Flexible working is key to retention, employee engagement and supporting staff to live healthy working lives, and NHS employers are committed to offering more flexible, varied roles and opportunities to their employees.
+Flexible working is key to retention, employee engagement and supporting staff to live healthy working lives.
+NHS employers should be committed to offering more flexible, varied roles and opportunities to their employees.

 Employers should carefully consider their reasons and objectives for offering a fixed-term contracts, if the fixed-term contract is necessary, and if there are any alternative ways to achieving their aims.

 Employers should consider how a fixed-term contract may be perceived and valued by the employee.
 Some staff may find a fixed-term contract attractive if it fits with their personal circumstances and plans.
-For others, the long-term uncertainty may discourage the employee from returning.
+For others, the uncertainty of fixed-term may discourage the employee from returning.

 Bank / locum work